 In the wake of the landmark US Supreme Court decision of 2018 that effectively ended a country-wide ban on sports gambling, Kansas has not joined the growing list of states that have already legalized sports betting, however.

-That said, some Kansas lawmakers have already touched on the topic of sports gambling legislation and are eagerly awaiting an early 2019 legislative counsel meeting to start proposing options.
+That said, some Kansas lawmakers have already touched on the topic of sports gambling legislation and are eagerly awaiting an early 2019 legislative council meeting to start proposing options.
 We’ve heard plans to make sports betting available at casinos, in local establishments and even on mobile devices.
 More on that later in this guide.

-On this page we’ll take a close look at the current laws around sports betting in Kansas and we’ll also run down the state’s history when it comes to gambling to give you some context.
+On this page, we’ll take a close look at the current laws around sports betting in Kansas and we’ll also run down the state’s history when it comes to gambling to give you some context.